herotechcourse/kotlin-lotto-precourse/README.md

 3. **Input Winning Numbers**

     - Accept 6 unique winning numbers from the user.
-    - Validate that all numbers are within the range of 1 to 45.
     - Accept a single bonus number.
+    - Validate that all winning numbers and a bonus number are within the range of 1 to 45.
-    - Ensure the winning numbers and bonus number are unique.
+    - Ensure the winning numbers are unique.

 4. **Calculate the Win**